ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Android/Deep Link Handler.md

 title: Deep Link Handler
 weight: 122
 description: >-
-  You will find here a description about DeepLinkHandler class and methods details.
+  You will find a description about DeepLinkHandler class and methods details.
 ---